AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

     >
     > Each of these devices corresponds to a (virtualized, in our case) hardware network adapter installed in the virtual machine, or a virtual network interface, such as the `lo` device in this example.
 Yes, that's a virtual network interface in a virtual machine.
 For more information about network devices, see the [Network interfaces in GNU/Linux](#network-interfaces-in-gnulinux) discussion section.
     >
     > Finally, note that each of the IP addresses end with a forward slash (`/`) and another number.
 The number following the forward slash is called a *network mask* or *netmask* for short.
 The forward slash itself indicates a particular notation called [Classless Inter-Domain Routing (CIDR)](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) notation.
-We'll cover netmasks shortly but, for now, all you need to know is that reading netmasks correctly is an important part of determining how, and if, two machines can route messages to each other.
-When reading IP addresses, remember to look at the netmask as well!
+For a more thorough treatment of netmasks and their use for creating sub-networks (networks within networks), see the [Network masks and subnetting](#network-masks-and-subnetting) discussion section.
+For now, all you need to know is that reading netmasks correctly is an important part of determining how, and if, two machines can route messages to each other, because the netmask determines whether or not the two machines are logically located within "the same network" or not.
+So when reading IP addresses, remember to look at the netmask as well!
     >
     > :beginner: :bulb: In the output shown by the `ip address` command, lines starting with `inet` denote Internet Protocol version 4 information.
 There is another, newer version of the Internet Protocol called [IP version 6, or IPv6](https://en.wikipedia.org/wiki/IPv6) for short.
 Information about a machine's IPv6 addresses is also shown by the `ip address` command on lines that start with `inet6`.
 A network adapter can have an IPv4 and an IPv6 address at the same time.
 You'll see that IPv6 addresses look different than IPv4 addresses: they use hexadecimal numbers separated by a colon, instead of decimal numbers separated by a dot, but both versions still end with a forward slash and a decimal number to denote the address's netmask.
 For the purposes of this lab, we won't be dealing with IPv6 at all, but have a look at the [IPv6 addressing](#ipv6-addressing) discussion section for more information about the differences between IPv4 and IPv6.
 1. Exit the virtual machine by using [the `exit` command](https://explainshell.com/explain?cmd=exit).
 This will return you to your host operating system.